Gene Ha

 Gene Ha is an American comics artist and writer best known for his work on books such as Top 10 and Top 10: The Forty-Niners, with Alan Moore and Zander Cannon, for America's Best Comics, the Batman graphic novel Fortunate Son, with Gerard Jones, and The Adventures of Cyclops and Phoenix, among others.
 He has also drawn Global Frequency and has drawn covers for Wizard and Marvel Comics.

-He was awarded the 1994 Russ Manning Most Promising Newcomer Award, and won four Eisner Awards, in 2000, 2001, 2006, and 2008.
+He was awarded the 1994 Russ Manning Most Promising Newcomer Award, and won five Eisner Awards, in 2000, 2001, 2006, 2008 and 2024.

 Early life

 Gene Ha was born in Chicago and raised in South Bend, Indiana.
 According to Ha, his parents were well-educated Korean immigrants whose aspiration was that their three sons would obtain prestigious degrees and enter corresponding careers.
-Gene was the most introverted of his brothers, a "geek" who sought out escapist fantasy particularly through comic books.
+Ha was the most introverted of his brothers, a "geek" who sought out escapist fantasy particularly through comic books.
 Whilst his siblings displayed impressive artistic talent, they lacked the patience to sit for hours on end applying themselves to illustration.
-Ha notes parallels between his generation of Asian-American comics artists and the generation of Jewish creators from the 1930s, both of whom were children of immigrants struggling to fit into America.
+Ha notes parallels between his generation of Asian-American comics artists and the generation of Jews creators from the 1930s, both of whom were children of immigrants struggling to fit into America.

 Ha cites as his influences numerous creators from the 1980s, such as John Byrne, Frank Miller, Bill Sienkiewicz, Walter Simonson, Alan Moore, and most importantly Matt Wagner, whose Mage series Ha says is still "epic" to him, and its main characters "personal archetypes".

 Ha took few classes in art, as he was only interested in drawing as a means of creating comics, and South Bend offered little in the way of education in realistic drawing.
 He began to truly understand graphic arts when working on his high school newspaper, The Clay Colonial, winning the Most Valuable Staffer Award, which was unusual for an artist.
 After high school, Ha attended the College for Creative Studies.
 In his last semester he sent drawing samples to Marvel and DC.
 Although he received a harshly critical response from Marvel, DC was interested and sent him a sample script.